Aaryan9958/customer-behavior-warehouse/README.md

 This repository contains a customer‑centric data warehouse, analytical SQL, and Tableau assets built on the **Sakila** sample database to analyze rental behavior, spending patterns, and store‑level activity.

-> Course: CIS 467 — Data Management, Warehousing, and Visualization (Spring A, 2025)
+>  Data Management- Warehousing, and Visualization
-> Team: Group 3C — Jonathan Chen, Martin Sha, Matthew Irons, Aryan Bansal, Omkarsinh Rana

 ---